emmanuelrosa/tiny_audio_player/README.md

 ## Features

-- A single playlist to queue your audio files.
-- Play/pause, prior/next track, and volume controls.
+- Easy to use - Just add audio tracks to the playlist and tap/click to play.
 - No user data collection.
 - Can be installed as a PWA (progressive web application).